Early years pupil premium information for childcare providers

 Funding for EYPP

-All eligible early years providers will receive the national rate of 68p per hour per eligible child.
-Providers will therefore receive up to a maximum of £387.60 for each eligible child who takes up the full 570 hours of early education they are entitled to.
-Where a 3 and 4-year-old child is also eligible for the additional 15 hours entitlement for working parents.
-EYPP is paid on the universal hours only, up to a total of 570 hours in the year.
+All eligible early years providers will receive the national rate of £1.00 per hour per eligible child.
+Providers will therefore receive up to a maximum of £570.00 for each eligible child who takes up the full 570 hours of early education they are entitled to.
+Where a 3 and 4-year-old child i a 2-year-old child, or a child aged from 9 months to 2 years old is also eligible for the additional 15 hours entitlement for eligible working parents, EYPP is paid on the first 15 hours only, up to a total of 570 hours in the year working parents.
+EYPP is paid on first 15 hours only, up to a total of 570 hours in the year.

 The EYPP will be paid alongside existing funding for the early education entitlement, calculated and paid on a termly basis.
 The EYPP will be included with the balancing payment each term.